 The first step I took, and would advise anyone else to take, is to work with a CPA.
 You will need to begin collecting sales tax because the companies who sell in bulk may not charge sales tax, and the law requires that you either pay a use tax on those goods or collect a sales tax and remit it to your state.

-Doing this on my own felt daunting, and I wanted to ensure I was doing it right.
+Doing this alone felt daunting, and I wanted to ensure I did it right.

 Among the things you will need are…